qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 | `"featureInfoUrl": "<wms_featureinfo_baseurl>",`       | Optional, base URL for WMS GetFeatureInfo, if different from `url`.               |
 | `"queryLayers": ["<wms_featureinfo_layername>", ...],` | Optional, list of GetFeatureInfo query layers, if different from `params.LAYERS`. |
 | `"infoFormats": ["<featureinfo_format>", ...]`         | List of GetFeatureInfo query formats which the WMS service supports.              |

+You can also set the "Data Url" for a layer in QGIS (Layer Properties &rarr; QGIS Server &rarr; -> Data Url) to a string of the form

+    wms:<service_url>#<layername>

+(for instance, `wms:http://wms.geo.admin.ch/?#ch.are.bauzonen`), and an external layer pointing to the specified WMS service will automatically be created for the corresponding QGIS layer.

 **Theme info links:**